-Adam Kimble is an ultramarathoner and motivational speaker from Tahoe City, CA. He is married to his high-school sweetheart, Karen, and they have a 4-year-old chocolate lab named Sofi.
+Adam Kimble is a professional ultrarunner (named Tahoe’s “Best Community Athlete” of 2019 by the Sierra Sun), motivational speaker and running coach from Tahoe City, CA. He is married to his high-school sweetheart, Karen, and they have a 5-year-old chocolate lab named Sofi.
 Adam played Division-I baseball at Bradley University prior to developing his passion for ultrarunning, and after graduation in the summer of 2009 ran his first ever race (5k) near his hometown in Minooka, IL.
 It resulted in very bad cramps and a lot of pain, but fortunately it also came with a second-place age group finish!
 Once the pain subsided, Adam decided his racing days weren’t done and trained to complete his first half marathon in 2011.
 A half marathon led to the Chicago Marathon in 2012, and his first ultramarathon (50k) in 2014.
 With each and every race, the question became “what else is my body capable of?”
-Following three top-three finishes in 100-mile races, a 60-day transcontinental crossing of the USA, 60 days alone in the wilderness on Discovery Channel’s The Wheel, and a 31-day self-supported crossing of Great Britain, the limits are nowhere close to being reached.
+Following two stage race wins and new course records (Gobi March 250k and Desert Ultra 250k), three podium finishes in 100-mile races, a 13th place finish at Western States, 10 race wins in 2018, a 60-day transcontinental crossing of the USA (2,500 miles), 60 days alone in the wilderness on Discovery Channel’s The Wheel, and a 31-day self-supported crossing of Great Britain (1,050 miles), the limits are nowhere close to being reached.

 After responding to a casting email in the summer of 2016, Adam was named one of 30 finalists for Discovery Channel’s new survival show, The Wheel.
 Only six contestants were chosen out of the 30 finalists, and Adam made the cut!
 In September of 2016, the six contestants were flown to remote areas of South America in an attempt to survive in six different eco-systems over the course of 60 days.
 In November of 2016, Adam completed all 60 days and officially conquered The Wheel, which you can learn about here.